TannerGilbert/Tensorflow-Object-Detection-API-Train-Model/README.md

 #### 5.2 Creating the training configuration

-Lastly we need to create a training configuration file.
-As a base model I will use EfficientDet – a recent family of SOTA models discovered with the help of Neural Architecture Search.
+Lastly, we need to create a training configuration file.
+As a base model, I will use EfficientDet – a recent family of SOTA models discovered with the help of Neural Architecture Search.
 The Tensorflow OD API provides a lot of different models.
 For more information check out the [Tensorflow 2 Detection Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md)

 The [base config](https://github.com/tensorflow/models/blob/master/research/object_detection/configs/tf2/ssd_efficientdet_d0_512x512_coco17_tpu-8.config) for the model can be found inside the [configs/tf2 folder](https://github.com/tensorflow/models/tree/master/research/object_detection/configs/tf2).